danielliu2707/TuneBuild/README.md

 # Requirements
 <br>
-Generate a [Client ID and Secret Key](https://developer.spotify.com/dashboard) on Spotify and set the Redirect URI under app settings to:
+Generate a [hey](https://developer.spotify.com/dashboard) on Spotify and set the Redirect URI under app settings to:

 http://localhost:5001